ursbraem/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/Logging/Configuration/Index.rst

 Instantiation of Loggers is configuration-free, as the LogManager automatically applies its configuration.

-The Logger configuration is read from :php:`$TYPO3_CONF_VARS['LOG']`, which contains an array reflecting the class hierarchy of your TYPO3 project.
+The Logger configuration is read from :php:`$TYPO3_CONF_VARS['LOG']`, which contains an array reflecting the namespace and class hierarchy of your TYPO3 project.

 Example:

-To apply a configuration for e.g. all Loggers with the :php:`t3lib_cache_` prefix, the configuration is read from :php:`$TYPO3_CONF_VARS['LOG']['t3lib']['cache']`.
-So every logger requested for classes like :php:`t3lib_cache_Manager`, :php:`t3lib_cache_backend_Redis`, etc. will get this configuration applied.
+To apply a configuration for e.g. all Loggers within the :php:`\TYPO3\CMS\Core\Cache` namespace, the configuration is read from :php:`$TYPO3_CONF_VARS['LOG']['TYPO3']['CMS']['Core']['Cache']`.
+So every logger requested for classes like :php:`\TYPO3\CMS\Core\Cache\CacheFactory`, :php:`\TYPO3\CMS\Core\Cache\Backend\NullBackend`, etc. will get this configuration applied.
+The same holds for the old pseudo-namespaces with underscore separator which are still common in extensions.

-The same holds, of course, for extensions: To treat all extensions differently than the core classes, configuration is searched for in :php:`$TYPO3_CONF_VARS['LOG']['tx']` (as extension class names start with :php:`tx` or :php:`Tx` and all class names are converted to lowercase).
+Configuring Logging for extensions works the same: To treat all extensions differently than the core classes, configuration is searched for in :php:`$TYPO3_CONF_VARS['LOG']['tx']` (as extension class names start with :php:`tx` or :php:`Tx` and all class names are converted to lowercase).